 Why Should You Know How to Drain Your Hot Tub?

 Think about it.
-The same water sits in your hot tub for weeks or months at a time.
-Sure, you’re treating it with a sanitizer and shocking it on a regular basis (right?), but it’s still the same water, day after day.
+The same water sits in your hot tub for weeks or months.
+Sure, you’re treating it with a sanitizer and shocking it regularly (right?), but it’s still the same water, day after day.
 Eventually, it will need to be changed, regardless of how vigilant you are about water maintenance.